 RAM's and RASP's are much better than finite state machines or Turing machines at facilitating problem decomposition.
 Because both the program and memory are broken into discrete components, RAM's and RASP's computing a combination function can be built more or less by concatenating and renumbering the programs and by relocating the memory segments used by each sub-machine to disjoint (possibly interleaved) components of the combined memory.
 These are essentially the ideas of subroutines and linking loaders so important in modern programming systems.
-Such combination of machines is possible because each of the operations of the machine changes only a bounded component of the machine's state, i.e., a couple of cells and the program counter.
+Such combination of machines is possible because each of the operations of the machine changes only a bounded component of the machine's state, i.e. a couple of cells and the program counter.
 This means that all operations ignore almost all of the machine state, so that separate sub-machines ignore each other when combined, except in their desired communication channels.

 §24.
-Models of computation moved most recently to a position of complete decomposability in the functional programming languages.32 We must live with an unfortunate coincidence of terminology between "functional" specifications of roles and "functional" programming languages.
+Models of computation moved most recently to a position of complete decomposability in the functional programming languages.30 We must live with an unfortunate coincidence of terminology between "functional" specifications of roles and "functional" programming languages.
 The notion of roles played by some object need not be the same as the mathematical notion of function.
 We try to minimize confusion by always referring to the latter notion as "functional programming."
-In the functional programming model, submachines realize self-contained, arbitrary type functions, and composite machines are constructed by functional composition and application from sub-machines.
-Since no machines share any structure, there can be no interference when they are combined.
-This greatly facilitates problem decomposition.
-In fact, the principal theoretical difficulties with functional programming languages involve how to re-introduce shared structures and side-effects in a useful way.
-Shared structures are often important for economy of storage usage, and for economy of effort in updating a database common to a number of separate processes.
-Unfortunately, functional programming languages have gone too far in seeking decomposability, since structure sharing is outside the domain of a pure functional programming language, so that a less extreme position must be found.
+In the functional programming model, submachines realize self-contained, arbitrary type functions, and composite machines are constructed by various sorts of functional composition and application from sub-machines.
+Since no machines share any structure, there can be no